pi-null-mezon/QPULSECAPTURE/README.md

 QPULSECAPTURE
 =========================================================================================
-An application for the contactless heart rate measurement.
+An application for the contactless heart rate measurements by means of video processing

-The "QPULSECAPTURE" project, a descendant of "PULSECAPTURE", firstly was designed for contactless heart rate measurements by means of an ordinary webcam.
-But later We have found that such technology can provide a measurements of photoplethysmogram signal of face skin reflection.
-As mentioned, this project had been created as next step of "PULSECAPTURE", but this time We have used libraries with GNU GPL and BSD licenses only.
+Main feaetures:
+- provides real time & contactless heart rate measurement (up to each second update), measurement error depends on webcam quality, stationarity of illumination and CPU speed, but in most cases it is less than 3 bpm;
+- provides real time video (from web cam) & existing video file processing (.mp4, .wmv, .avi);
+- provides a record of registered signals to a hard drive;
+- provides mapping of arterial pulse on image (can be used as the face detector);
+- compares your heart rate with normal heart rate at rest, with age and sex distribution (statistic courtesy by USA National Health Statistics).

 Minimal system requirements:
 - Intel Pentium IV 3.0 GHz;